WouterDurnez/mobiledna_py/README.rst

 2. snapshot_restore.py
 ######################

-script that automates the process of creating a snapshot creation, and recovering and restoring it to the dbcopy server.
+Script that automates the process of creating a snapshot creation, and recovering and restoring it to the dbcopy server.
 Requires a **config file** to work.

-Basic module
+Core module
 ------------